OxHainan/cloak-compiler/README.md

 [issues]: https://github.com/OxHainan/cloak-compiler/issues

 ## Related works
-cloak is implemented based on a research work, [zkay](https://github.com/eth-sri/zkay.git).
+Cloak is implemented based on a research work, [zkay](https://github.com/eth-sri/zkay.git).

+## ❗️ Warning

+Cloak is an ongoing project.
+The security of our implementation has not been systematically reviewed yet!
+Do not use Cloak in a productive system or to process sensitive confidential data now.
+We will keep working on Cloak, making it cool and practical step-by-step.